Form POA-1: additional information

 For tax periods other than calendar years, enter the beginning and ending dates for the periods.

 - Some taxes are based on a specific transaction, such as the real estate transfer tax.
 In these instances, enter the date of the transaction.
 See Example: specific transaction.

 - Do not enter all open periods, current, or collection matters—these are not valid tax periods.

-If your POA relates to a conciliation conference or Tax Appeals hearing, you may specify the matter and period the POA applies to.
-See Example: conciliation conference or Tax Appeals hearing.
+If Form POA-1 relates only to a BCMS conference or DTA hearing, mark the box A conciliation conference or Tax Appeals hearing.
+You may specify the matter and period the POA applies to.

 Explain, in the space provided, any limitations on the authority you are granting.
 See Example: limit authority.

 - If you need more space to explain the limitation, attach a sheet.

 - The attached sheet must be signed and dated by each taxpayer named in section 1.

 You must check the appropriate box to authorize your representative to:

 - sign tax returns (including refund/credit applications) for you, or